 Why Hike Marion Lake

 This long, strenuous hike starts with a ride on the Jackson Hole Aerial Tram to a panoramic overlook atop Rendezvous Mountain.
-From the overlook the trail descends into the Middle Fork of Granite Canyon and then follows a scenic section of the Teton Crest Trail to pretty Marion Lake, nestled in a lovely bench beneath the granite cliffs of the Continental Divide.
+From the overlook the trail descends into the Middle Fork of Granite Canyon and then follows a scenic section of the Teton Crest Trail to pretty Marion Lake, nestled in a lovely bench beneath the granite cliffs of the divide.

 There are a lot of ups and downs along the path as it crosses low ridges between beautiful valleys.
 The trip to the lake gains 1,560-ft while losing 2,715-ft. over 6.5 miles on its way to Marion Lake.
 Remember you need to regain all the lost elevation on the return journey.